 4. Disproportionate Minority Contact

-The State of Montana must make an effort to reduce DMC at all of the designated nine points along the juvenile justice continuum when that proportion exceeds the minority's representation in the general population.
+The State of Montana must try to reduce DMC at all the designated nine points along the juvenile justice continuum when that proportion exceeds the minority's representation in the general population.

 THE STATE ADVISORY GROUP ON JUVENILE JUSTICE